SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-muliple.md

 	{: .text-center.small}

-	**Launching a seasonal adjustment for a dataset**
+	**Launching the seasonal adjustment for a datasets with multiple time series**

 2. JDemetra+ opens an empty window (default name: *SAProcessing-1*).
-By default, one of the pre-defined specifications (see the *JDemetra+ Reference Manual* (2017), section 5.1 will be used for a seasonal adjustment of a dataset.
+By default, one of the pre-defined specifications (see the *JDemetra+ Reference Manual* (2017), section 5.1 will be used for the seasonal adjustment of the dataset.
 To change the specification used for an adjustment in the current document, click on the button marked in the picture below.
 This will provide you with the alternative methods of adjustment.
-To change the settings for a pre-defined specification used by default for an adjustment, see *JDemetra+ Reference Manual* (2017), section 3.4.7).
+To change the settings from a pre-defined specification used by default for the adjustment, see *JDemetra+ Reference Manual* (2017), section 3.4.7).

 	{: .text-center.image-wrapper}